thandora/pandas-notes/README.md

 ## Table of Contents

-How to read: index will refer to the suffix of the .ipynb file.
+Index will refer to the suffix of the .ipynb file.
 (e.g.) **04a** means that the topic is discussed under **pandas_04a.ipynb**

 - **01a - pandas Data Structures**